kalliope-project/kalliope/Docs/brain.md

         parameter1: "value1"
         parameter2: "value2"
 ```
-Not here that parameters are indented this one tabulation.
+Not here that parameters are indented with one tabulation bellow the neuron's name.

 In this example, the neuron called "say" will make Jarvis speak out loud the phrase in parameter **message**.